Living with Cancer

 ‘cancer diet book’ to get informed on how and what to eat.
 Regardless of your diet or eating habit, it is important

 to eat plenty of fruits and cruciferous vegetables.
-See the

 section for more information.

 - The concept of "complementary medicine" refer to all therapeutic practices that are not integrated into the

 conventional health care system.
 Practiced by people in the medical field, they form a very varied set which